ac6y/slac_exc/README.md

 ```

+## Pushing (publishing) the local image to the Github Container Registry (ghcr.io)

-Source the secret env var (TODO: there is likely a more secure way to pass this token that avoids echoing it in logs):
+Source the secret env vars created above (TODO: there is likely a more secure way to pass this token that avoids echoing it in logs):

 ```
 source ~/.ssh/github_cr_token